Please note on Saturday 17 November 2018 there will be no access to the Planning Portal.

-Planning & Building services are based in Teith House on Kerse Road in Stirling.
+Planning Services are based in Teith House on Kerse Road in Stirling.

 Keep up to date with the latest news from our service and for interesting facts about the history of development of our area on our blog.

 Help and Advice Service

 Planning Development Management - help and advice is available Monday to Friday 9am - 1pm, telephone: (01786) 233660.